nuttycream/sussg/README.md

-**sussg** (pronounced sus-gee like Sasuke the guy who commited fratricide in that one Japanese Animation) is a super ultimate static site generator that is honestly just a wrapper for `pulldown-cmark` and `ramhorns`.
+**sussg** (pronounced sus-gee like Sasuke the guy who commited fratricide in that one Japanese Animation) is a super ultimate static site generator that is honestly just a wrapper for `pulldown-cmark` and `minijinja`.
 If you want a better generator, please use [Zola](https://www.getzola.org).

 If you're still here, then this is a no frills/barebones static site generator.